Noncollapsed degeneration of Einstein 4-manifolds II: Obstructions to the Gromov-Hausdorff desingularization

-In particular the analysis of Theorem \ref{fcts inv partiel général} extends to the case where $(M_o,g_o)$ is a Ricci-flat ALE orbifold and where the norm $C^{2,\alpha}_{\beta,*}(g_o)$ is replaced by $C^{2,\alpha}_{\beta,**}(g_o)$.
-Indeed, all of the controls are local around the singular points or coming from an estimate on the inverse on the rest of the orbifold exactly like \eqref{inverse ALE term 4}, and we have the following control on the asymptotic terms on the ALE end.
+In particular the analysis of Theorem \ref{fcts inv einst général} and Proposition \ref{Mise en Reduced divergence-free} extends to the case where $(M_o,g_o)$ is a Ricci-flat ALE orbifold and where the norm $C^{2,\alpha}_{\beta,*}(g_o)$ is replaced by $C^{2,\alpha}_{\beta,**}(g_o)$ thanks to Lemma \ref{inverse P ALE r-4} and $r_oC^{3,\alpha}_{\beta,*}(g_o)$ is replaced by $r_oC^{3,\alpha}_{\beta,**}(g_o)$ thanks to Lemma \ref{controle inverse mise jauge ALE}.
+Indeed, all of the controls are local around the singular points or coming from an estimate on the inverse on the rest of the orbifold exactly like \eqref{inverse ALE term 4} and \eqref{inverse delta ALE term 4}.
+For the operator $\bar{P}$, this yields the following control on the asymptotic terms on the ALE end. \begin{cor} Let $(N,g_b)$ be a Ricci-flat ALE orbifold, and denote $(N^B,g^B_t)$ a naïve desingularization of $(N,g_b)$ by a tree of Ricci-flat ALE orbifolds glued according to a pattern $B$ with relative scales $t$.